 I’ll admit there are two potential problems with practicing in high stakes active listening scenarios:

-- Sometimes language exchanges are hard to find and schedule—especially if you aren’t living in a country where you can find native speakers of your target language or you have timezone issues for a Skype conversation.
+- Sometimes, language exchanges are hard to find and schedule.
+That’s especially true if you aren’t living in a country where you can find native speakers of your target language.
+Or in one where you might have timezone issues for a Skype conversation.

 - A high stakes active listening scenario could push you into the red zone of performance if you are just too nervous to practice.